OfficeDev/open-xml-docs/docs/how-to-get-all-the-text-in-all-slides-in-a-presentation.md

 ms.date: 11/01/2017
 localization_priority: Normal
 ---
-# How to: Get all the text in all slides in a presentation (Open XML SDK)
+# Get all the text in all slides in a presentation (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 to get all of the text in all of the slides in a presentation programmatically.